dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The DSP server provides access control for each resource and each field of a resource through permissions.
 For a thorough explanation of the permission and access system of the DSP platform, see [DSP platform permissions](https://docs.knora.org/02-knora-ontologies/knora-base/#permissions).

+It is optional to define permissions in the XML.
+If not defined, default permissions are applied (only project and system administrators can view and edit resources).

 The following access rights are defined by the DSP platform which apply to either a resource or a field: